thomassuedbroecker/example-jmeter-functional-performance-test/documentation/03-functional-performance-test-example.md

 # Example Functional Performance Test

-This is an example and contains many potentials for optimization, so feel free to optimize it to your need and use it as a starting point.
+This example contains many potentials for optimization, so feel free to optimize it to your needs and use it as a starting point.
-Below is the high-level table of content overview in this section.
+Below is the high-level table of contents overview in this section.

 1. Test Objectives
 2. The `System Under Test`